 Some luxury cruise ships even boast their own helicopter or submarine, providing guests with exclusive access to Antarctica’s most spectacular and secluded locations.

 Luxury cruise ships are large, carrying between 200 and 500 passengers.
 Bear in mind that only 100 people can be ashore at one time, which can have limited opportunities and may result in fewer landings.

-If you have nay further questions or queries regarding what to expect onboard you Antarctica cruise ship, then please contact us or leave a comment below.
+If you have nay further questions or queries regarding what to expect onboard you Antarctica cruise ship, then please leave a comment below.